AlexPoltak/vrs_cvicenie_3/README.md

 void DeselectPreparedPoints()
 ```

-7. To select all points of trajectory(to change points states to "selected"), call **selectWholeTrajectory** on map QFrame:
+7. To select all trajectory points(to change points states to "selected"), call **selectWholeTrajectory** on map QFrame:
 ```js
 void selectWholeTrajectory()
 ```
-8. To deselect all points of trajectory(to change points states to "not selected"), call **deselectWholeTrajectory** on map QFrame:
+8. To deselect all trajectory points(to change points states to "not selected"), call **deselectWholeTrajectory** on map QFrame:
 ```js
 void deselectWholeTrajectory()
 ```